JariBey/String-to-Differential-Equation-Solver/README.md

 AutoODE allows for the conversion of any order coupled ordinary differential equation via the Parse function, any order dimension agnostic differential equation (Lorenz-96 for example) via Parse_Local, and a function to solve the resulting equations.
 Also comes with parallelized versions of said functions by adding the prefix Parallel_.

 AutoPDE allows for the conversion of any order coupled 1D partial differential equation via the Parse function, and a function to solve the resulting equations.
-Because it allows for coupled equations, it can also be used for any dimension partial differential equation.
+Because it allows for coupled equations, it can also be used for vector-valued partial differential equation.
 Also comes with parallelized versions of said functions by adding the prefix Parallel_.

 ODE example: